General Entertainment Authority: New Entertainment Academy

 GEA has supported the establishment of an entertainment academy.
 The academy is planned to open in September 2019 and provide a number of courses and diploma programs.
 The academy will be located in Riyadh.
 The main goal of the project is to provide Saudi youth with the tools necessary to enable them to work in the flourishing entertainment sector in Saudi Arabia.

 International Scholarship Program

 The GEA launched an international scholarship program that aims at training and educating young Saudis in the entertainment field in a number of prestigious universities worldwide.
 This program is undertaken in partnership with the Qiddiya Investment Co.
 (QIC).
 The program will enable its students to have a future job in Qiddiya mega project as well as the many other entertainment projects taking place in Saudi Arabia.

 Board

-The board’s members meet every three months, and include male, female, foreign and local actors, with His Excellency Turki Al-Sheikh as Chairman of the GEA.
+As of 2025, the board of the General Entertainment Authority is chaired by His Excellency Turki Bin Abdulmohsen Alalshikh.